Arc'teryx Rush LT Review

-With the Rush LT, Arc'Teryx appears to have attempted to take their renowned hiking and climbing shell pant construction and materials and shape it into ski pants.
+With the Rush LT, Arc'Teryx uses a high-quality Gore-Tex shell and a closely tailored fit.
 The result, predictably, is excellent weather protection.
 These protect against the harshest and wettest of weather, with virtually no compromises.
 Our only criticism is that one pocket does not have a zipper (so snow and wetness can get inside the pocket.
 It won't get inside the pants, but it will sit there, cold and wet, against your leg).
 Otherwise, the Gore-Tex fabric and waterproof zippers are complemented by excellent seam sealing and Arc'Teryx's "durable water repellent" coating that is virtually unmatched.
-Other pants that replicate this level of protection are the FlyLow Baker Bibs and the Editors' Choice Arc Teryx Sabre.

 Fit and Comfort

 First, on sizing.
 The Rush LT seems to run just a touch small and short.
 If you are between sizes, order the larger of your two options.
-If you are a medium 90% of the time, go with a medium.
+If you are true to size, you'll be fine.
 The sizing differential isn't significant, but it is there.

 Next, on comfort.
-In testing other categories of shell gear, we have long wished that Arc Teryx would make their shells from quieter and softer fabric.
+In testing other categories of shell gear, we have long wished that Arc'teryx would make their shells from quieter and softer fabric.
 The same goes for the Rush LT.
-Especially when users might wear this product against the skin (Arc'Teryx makes a point of noting that wearers should use a soft lining fabric) and in high-output situations, employing a more flexible and less "scratchy" external fabric would be appreciated.
+Especially when users might wear this product against the skin and in high-output situations, employing a more flexible and less "scratchy" external fabric would be appreciated.
 The Rush LT (and other Arc'Teryx shell clothing) eventually quiets down with wear and use, but it is pretty crinkly when new.
-If you choose to wear these directly against your skin, make sure it is a warm day, or you are putting out tons of heat.
-The thin fabric is pretty cold against the skin.
-A more robust "fleecy" lining would be appreciated in all but the most California-like of ski conditions.
-Interestingly, for wearing without long underwear while ski touring, most of our test team preferred the resort-specific Arc Teryx Sabre pants to the Rush LT.
-The fleecy lining of the Outdoor Research Trailbreaker soft-shell pants is even more comfortable.
+If you choose to wear these directly against your skin, make sure it is a warm day, or you are putting out tons of heat because the thin fabric is pretty cold against the skin.
+A more robust "fleecy" lining would be appreciated for most conditions.

 The exterior, non-mesh backed vents lead the field.
 One of the side zips goes all the way to the high waistband for both further venting and for donning and doffing of the pants.
-The only pants that vent better are the FlyLow pants that have vents on both inner and outer legs.
+The shell material is thin and breathes well.
+However, the bib construction keeps in heat from the torso and complicates layer adjustments.